skrey/yellow-extensions/features/gallery/README.md

     [gallery photo-album/ - 150]
     [gallery photo-album/ simple 150]

-Configuring text settings for image captions:
+Configuring image captions in the text settings:

     Language: en
     picture.jpg: This is an example image caption.